 Hayden Island’s northern 20 foot high river bank is filled with huge boulders and is not accessible by the public.
 But imagine a large scale interactive light sculpture near the water line.
 People on both sides of the river could interact with it.
 LED lights would be draped over a series of 12 foot poles.

-The goal is engagement and cooperation.
-It could be seen (and controlled) from both Washington and Oregon.
-It would bring a smile to people and provide useful information by color coding.
+The goal is encourage engagement and cooperation.
+It could be seen (and controlled) from both Washington and Oregon and bring a smile to people.
+Even provide useful information.

 This light sculpture might include the following features: